mbqwertyaaa/gstp/.github/ISSUE_TEMPLATE/feature_request.md

 Prefix your feature title with the _folder name_ you think would fit and a backslash (\) .
 `mi\`

 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+This would be a really goof part because [...]

 Solution: